RECOVERY

 You don’t get stronger from lifting weights.
 You get stronger from recovering from lifting weights.
 The workout is 1 hour of stress.
 The other 23 hours are where the magic happens.

 Treat your rest days with the same discipline you treat your training days.
 Schedule them.
 Protect them.
-Don’t let guilt or social pressure push you into the gym when your body needs repair.
+Your body earns its strength during recovery.

 The barbell will be there tomorrow.
 And if you’ve rested properly, you’ll lift more of it.